-Compression estimates
+Compression ratio estimates

+The compression ratio depends on the data that is being compressed.
 Before you compress a table or table fragment, you can estimate the amount of space you can save if data is compressed.
-The ratios you display are estimates based on samples of row data.
-The actual ratio of saved space might vary slightly.
+Compression estimates are based on samples of row data.
+The actual ratio of saved space might vary.